Menda0/behance_python3/README.md

 ####Note that this library does not currently support any of the OAUTH based POST functionality.
 This functionality will be added in future releases.

+####This version of this library works in python3 only and its a result of the fork from the original repository https://github.com/aravenel/behance_python

 Please see [Behance API documentation](http://www.behance.net/dev) to get an API key and more information, including field names and example content.